Tillage Newsletter - August 2022

 One of the key factors in growing good catch crops is early drilling, as August-planted crops always perform better than September crops.
 Target fields that were cleared early (e.g., winter barley) and get crops established.
 Be aware that crops like mustard will grow quite quickly and become stemmy, so leave these until later in the month.

-- Health & Safety - Beware of moving machinery
+- Health & Safety - Take care with machinery

-August is harvest month and a lot of machinery is moving on farms and public roads, including trailers, balers and silage gear.
-Movement brings danger, particularly to bystanders, including children and older farmers.
+August is harvest month with a lot of machinery movement on farms and on public roads, including trailers, balers and silage gear.
+Machinery movement brings danger, particularly to bystanders including children and older farmers.